NanoComp/meep/doc/docs/Scheme_Tutorials/Near_to_Far_Field_Spectra.md

 # Near to Far Field Spectra
 ---

-In this example, we demonstrate Meep's near-to-far-field transformation feature.
+We demonstrate Meep's near-to-far-field transformation feature using two examples.
 This feature uses the fields from a "near" bounding surface <i>inside</i> the computational cell to compute the resulting "far" fields <i>outside</i> the computational cell via an analytical transformation.
 Note that this only works if the "near" surface and the "far" region lie in a single, homogeneous, non-periodic 2d or 3d medium.
 The analytical transformation is based on the [principle of equivalence](http://arxiv.org/abs/1301.5366): given the Fourier-transformed tangential fields on the "near" surface, Meep computes equivalent currents and convolves them with the analytical Green's functions in order to compute the fields at any desired point in the "far" region.
 The use of the Fourier-transformed fields for this operation is similar to that for the flux and force spectra: we specify a set of desired frequencies, Meep accumulates the Fourier transforms, and then Meep computes the fields at each frequency for the desired far-field points.

 There are three steps to using the near-to-far-field feature.
 First, we need to define the "near" surface(s) as a set of surfaces capturing all outgoing radiation in the desired direction(s).
 Second, we run the simulation, typically with a pulsed source, to allow Meep to accumulate the Fourier transforms on the near surface(s).
 Third, we have Meep compute the far fields at any desired points with the option to save the far fields from a grid of points to an HDF5 file.